777388/POC-MassDataHack/README.md

 And there's nothing more chaotic than finding out above is a mirror, and below is a mirror.
 You've heard of the Glass Ceiling, what about the Glass Flooring?

-Varda Technologies is looking for new scientific engineers interested in creating a space capsule pharmacy where right underneath the floors is a chemical laboratory that grows crystals through microscopic pores of Compound 23n capable of BenzoMorphism to cause Carcinogenic control that heals wounds by causing cancers.
+Varda Technologies is looking for new scientific engineers interested in creating a space capsule pharmacy where right underneath the floors is a chemical laboratory that grows crystals through microscopic pores of Compound 23n capable of BenzoMorphism to cause Carcinogenic control that heals wounds and broken bones by controlling cancers.
+Necessary for 12G devices surrounding the earth amidst Free Energy projects pullinng Parasitic Oscillators that caused a Battery Limiter on Tesla Vehicles, forcing them to be Signal Jammers.